What are Rules & Guidelines?

 - Auto: Agent will automatically detect and attach rules based on a description field

-Importing Rules
+Hierarchical Rules

 Augment will automatically import rules if they are detected in the current workspace.
-Augment will look for markdown files, e.g., files ending with*.md
+Augment will look for markdown files, e.g., files ending with*.md or *.mdx.
+You can also manually import rules inside of Settings > Import rules.

 Importing Augment Memories into Rules or User Guidelines